-Presenting symptoms in children could be leukocoria, which is an abnormal light reflection from the eye, decreased vision, eye misalignment and pain from increased eye pressure in severe cases.
+Presenting symptoms in children could be leukocoria, which is an abnormal white light reflection from the pupil of the eye, decreased vision, an eye that crosses inward or turns out, and pain from increased eye pressure in severe cases.
 Clinical signs include abnormal blood vessels seen in the peripheral retina, retinal exudates/edema, and retinal detachment.

 Fig. 2: Retinal photograph showing hemorrhages and exudates from leaking blood.